scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

 Our immediate goal for vispy is to stabilize the visual, scenegraph, and plotting APIs, and implement the most pressing basic features.
 We are continuallly testing for performance under different use cases and ensuring that behavior is consistent across all platforms.
 In the long term, we will implement more advanced features:

+* *Add more plot types.* The scope of ``vispy.plot`` encompasses a very broad range of high-level visualizations such as vector fields, flow charts.
+Building this library of visualizations will be an ongoing process.
 * *SVG export.* This is a must-have feature for any visualization library that targets publication graphics, and a high priority for VisPy.
-* *Add more plot types.* The scope of ``vispy.plot`` includes a very broad range of high-level visualizations such as vector fields, flow charts.
-Building this library of visualizations will be an ongoing process.
 * *Collections.* This system will allow many visuals to be joined together and drawn with a single call to OpenGL.
 This is expected to greatly improve performance when many visuals are displayed in the scene.
 * *Order-independent blending*.
 This technique will allow translucent visuals to be correctly blended without the need to sort the visuals by depth first.
 This will greatly improve the rendering quality of many 3D scenes.
+* stylesheets